NescienceSoftware/Nescience-Indexing-CLI/README.md

   Py2Exe : https://python101.pythonlibrary.org/chapter40_py2exe.html

    __NOTE:__

+   Using the packaging tool of your choice, target the MAIN script, "Nescience_Rebalance" as the script to be compiled.

    If the tool chosen does not recursively search for modules, ensure each script in the "Scripts" folder is included.